TSGM

 Base class for defining architectures of Generative Adversarial Networks (GANs).

-property discriminator: Model[source]
+property discriminator: keras.models.Model

 Property for accessing the discriminator model.